 Texas Department of Public Safety v.
 Gonzales, 276 S.W.3d 88 (Tex.
-App.-San Antonio, 2008, no pet.).
+App.-San Antonio 2008, no pet.).

-At 4:00 a.m. officer observed defendant's driving 45 mph in a 65-mph zone on a public highway, and that was the sole basis for the stop.
+At 4:00 a.m. the officer observed the defendant driving 45 mph in a 65-mph zone on a public highway, and that was the sole basis for the stop.
 The case arose out of an ALR appeal.
-At the hearing the officer stated he thought at that speed the defendant was "impeding traffic."
+At the hearing, the officer stated he thought the defendant was "impeding traffic" at that speed.
 He also admitted it was foggy and drizzly and the road was wet.
-Officer admitted that those conditions might warrant a prudent driver's slowing down and also could not recall if there was any traffic on the roadway that was actually impeded by the defendant's slow driving.
+The officer admitted that those conditions might warrant that a prudent driver slow down.
+He also could not recall if there was any traffic on the roadway that was actually impeded by the defendant's slow driving.
 The officer's report also mentioned one instance of drifting within his lane.
-The Court held this was insufficient basis for the stop.
-In so holding they noted officer did not say he suspected the defendant was intoxicated, and that the slow speed was not clearly in violation of the ordinance that referred to "reasonable and prudent under the conditions" in stating the minimum and maximum speed that should be traveled.
+The Court held this was an insufficient basis for the stop.
+In so holding, they noted the officer did not say he suspected the defendant was intoxicated, and that the slow speed was not clearly in violation of the ordinance that referred to "reasonable and prudent under the conditions" in stating the minimum and maximum speed that should be traveled.